Odin-Troli19/Bible-Quiz-Game/readme.md

 # Bible Quiz Game - Instructions

 ## 📖 Overview
 A bilingual (English/Portuguese) Bible quiz game that works on both desktop and mobile devices.
+Features difficulty levels, Bible verse references, streak tracking, and comprehensive biblical explanations.

 ## 🎮 How to Use